kevincui5/translator_tf/README.md

 ```
 In the original tutorial, the Encoder is a Keras Model instead of Layer, so Enocder's trainable_variables have to be manually included.

-Note: we lazily create layers' weights during layers' instantiation like Kera's best practice guide suggests.
+Note: we lazily create layers' weights during layers' instantiation as Kera's best practice guide suggests.
 Notice there is no input_shape specified in lstm __init__() or input_length in embedding init():

 ```
 class Encoder(Layer):